aridjayarecipes/cutesrecipes.web.app/content/post/2362-recipe-of-any-night-of-the-week-spicy-black-beans-with-meat.md

 - "In a medium skillet sautéing the onions and green peppers with a little vegetable oil"
 - "Add just a little cayenne pepper"
 - "When the green peppers and onions are tender add the hamburger meat"
-- "When that&#39;s cooking add the garlic salt and just a little more cayenne pepper"
+- "When that's cooking add the garlic salt and just a little more cayenne pepper"
 - "When the meat is throughly cook add the black beans make sure the can was drained first"
 - "Add the red crush peppers add alot if you like it spicy.
 Keep it simmering in the pan on medium for 5 minutes"
 - "When you plate garnish with black ground peppers"